 What we need is a culture in which we recognize that, when corruption happens, it is in everyone’s best interest to ensure that it is not concealed but managed in the best interests of all people who have an interest in the organisation – as far as that is possible.

 Instituting such a culture will reduce corruption.
-If any member of an organization is thinking about acting dishonestly, they are far more likely to give in to temptation if they are reasonably sure they will be protected if they are found out.
+If any member of an organization is thinking about acting dishonestly, they are far more likely to give in to temptation if they think that they will be protected, if they are found out.
 They will think much more carefully if they are reasonably sure that their dishonesty will not be concealed by others.

 What should we Christians do when these things happen in our communities?
 Well, what did Jesus say we should do?

 “If another member of the church sins against you, go and point out the fault when the two of you are alone.
 If the member listens to you, you have regained that one.
 But if you are not listened to, take one or two others along with you, so that every word may be confirmed by the evidence of two or three witnesses.
 If the member refuses to listen to them, tell it to the church; and if the offender refuses to listen even to the church, let such a one be to you as a Gentile and a tax collector.”
 (Matthew 18:15-17)